 - don’t copy language incorrectly.
 If you are given a verb, you may need to change it into a noun

 Some of the most important language you need is vocabulary to say in what order things happen.
 It is important to have some variation here.
 Some very basic options are:

 A key grammatical area is very often the passive.
 We use this when it is not important who “does” the action.
 So, if you have a process diagram showing the making of wine, you may choose to write:

 the grapes are crushed and their stems are removed

 Put simply, we make the passive by taking part of the verb “to be” and adding the 3rd form of the verb.

 Sample description with detailed notes

 This diagram shows the different stages in the process of making a purchase with a credit card.
-We can see from it that there are five different parties involved in such a transaction and there are seven different steps until the merchant receives payment.
+We can see that it is a complex transaction with no fewer than five different parties involved and there are seven different steps until the merchant receives payment.

 The first step is that the customer offers to pay for the goods by credit card.
 At that point, the merchant has to request for the payment to be authorised by the credit card organisation, which must also request authorisation in turn from the consumer’s bank.
 Once that authorisation has been received, the merchant can then release the goods to the customer.

 The merchant, however, does not receive the money for the transaction until it has paid a fee to the credit card organisation.
 After that has been paid, the consumer’s issuing bank will transfer the money for the transaction to the merchant’s own bank, which will then credit the merchant’s bank account with the amount of the purchase less the credit card fee.